waterbug/pangalactic.core/CHEAT_SHEET.md

                              `synced` is set to False when the mbus is first joined upon login, and set to True when initial sync operations are completed.
-    synced_oids:      (list) oids of user-created objects that have been synced the "synced_oids" list is used in determining whether an object may be deleted while the client is offline (not connected to the repository): any object that has been synced to the repository *cannot* be deleted while offline, because it may be used in an assembly by another user and deleting it before removing it from the assembly would break referential integrity.
+    synced_oids:      (list) oids of user-created objects that have been
+                             synced: the "synced_oids" list is used in determining whether an object can be deleted while the client is offline (not connected to the repository): any object that has been synced to the repository *cannot* be deleted while offline, because it may be used in an assembly by another user and deleting it before removing it from the assembly would break referential integrity.
-    sys_trees[7]:     (dict) maps project ids to system tree attributes:
+    sys_trees:        (dict) maps project ids to system tree attributes:
                              {project id :
                                  {nodes : (int) # of nodes in sys tree (used in calculating progress